curvenote/docs/content/publish/hosting.md

     - your-project.curve.space
 ```

 When you call `curvenote deploy` each of these domains will have the latest changes.
-You can also put [Custom Domains](oxa:Eh6WvY9NT46Ds4lE3OqJ/Qn9rzCukuPlbwhKl8qA0 'Custom Domains') in here, although that requires more work to setup initially.
+You can also put [Custom Domains](oxa:Eh6WvY9NT46Ds4lE3OqJ/Qn9rzCukuPlbwhKl8qA0 'Custom Domains') in here, although you will need to contact support@curvenote.com to the configuration for your custom domain.

 +++ {"oxa":"oxa:Eh6WvY9NT46Ds4lE3OqJ/uB4SVLB8htUPquRn4up0.1"}